The KARL EDWARD WAGNER

 Bloodstone Device

-A Paranormal Vision: The Karl Edward Wagner Fall Fear and Fantasy Festival
+A Paranormal Vision: The Karl Edward Wagner Fall Fear and Fantasy Film & Fiction Festival

 Karlvill

 Patrick Sullivan’s Salloon (drawn by myself, John Mayer), after the manner of Lee Brown Coye (more or less), for the upcoming anthology Hex Code and Others, by myself, edited by Henrik Harksen.
-In our youth this building and the others in Knoxville’s Old City were given over to a few poolhalls and black clubs – Cab Calloway played here (I got to seem him perform in Knoxville, at the Tennessee) – and a number of second-hand and junk shops where both Karl and I often bought old fantasy and horror books and magazines.
-There was also, in Big Don’s Bargain Barn, which is still there, a real skeleton in a real, antique coffin
+In our youth this building and the others in Knoxville’s Old City were given over to a few poolhalls and black clubs – Cab Calloway played here (I got to see him perform in Knoxville, at the Tennessee) – and a number of second-hand and junk shops where both Karl and I often bought old fantasy and horror books and magazines.
+There was also, in Big Don’s Bargain Barn, which is still there, a real skeleton in a real, antique coffin.
+Why?
+Who knows.
+It had just always been there.

 Bloodstone Device